 For the past several years, the Massachusetts Tree Wardens’ and Foresters’ Association has been advocating for changes to modernize Chapter 87: Shade Trees.
-The previous two-year legislative session ended on January 6, 2015 without the passage of these revisions.
-The bill has been re-filed in the current (189th) session as Bill H.1840.
+Several previous two-year legislative session have ended without the passage of these revisions.
+For the first time, the bill is now filed on both the House and Senate sides as Bill H.1088 and Bill S.1122 in the current legislative sessions (190th) session.
 Scroll down to see the specific goals of these revisions.

 • The earliest versions of M.G.L.
 Chapter 87 were passed in the late 1890’s, in order to provide tree wardens the ability to protect their community trees.